ZoeXiongyyy/Coding-Three/FinalProject/ReadMe.md

 **Insights:**

 The primary purpose of using multiple worker threads is to enhance data loading efficiency, particularly when dealing with large datasets.
 However, the impact on the training outcome may not be immediately apparent in all scenarios.
 The influence of the workers parameter depends on various factors, including the complexity of the data loading process, hardware configuration, and dataset size.

+### Train5-**Changing latent vector**

+the latent vector in the original notebook is called nz, and the default value of nz is 100， and I made 2 changes(nz = 200, nz = 50) to observe the outcome.

+- test1(nz = 200)

+- test2(nz= 50)

+**Insights:**

+I observed that using a latent vector size of 100 leads to better training outcomes compared to smaller (e.g., 50) or larger (e.g., 200) sizes.
+I think this might because of :

+1. Model Complexity: The generator and discriminator architectures in the tutorial are carefully designed and tuned based on empirical observations and best practices.
+These architectures are optimized for a latent vector size of 100.
+When using a smaller or larger latent vector size, the model may not perform optimally because the architecture and hyperparameters are not specifically tailored to those sizes.
+2. Dimensionality Mismatch: The latent vector size should ideally match the complexity and dimensionality of the underlying data distribution.
+If the latent vector size is too small (e.g., 50), it may not provide enough capacity for the generator to learn the intricate details of the data distribution.
+As a result, the generated samples may lack quality and diversity.
+On the other hand, if the latent vector size is too large (e.g., 200), it introduces unnecessary complexity and can make the training process more challenging without providing significant improvements in the generated samples.

 ## Dataset